-Across the UK, each nation has taken a different approach to requiring high energy performance in buildings, particularly with regard to more complex issues such as embodied carbon (see Box 5).
-LETI (the London Energy Transformation Initiative - a voluntary network of built environment professionals) has proposed an approach to achieving net zero emissions in new buildings based on the principle of setting ambitious fabric efficiency standards and then providing all heat and power renewably, onor off-site.
-This approach is explored further in Section 3.4.4.
+Both the TCPA and the RTPI (and other stakeholders) believe that local planning authorities in England are able to set standards above the building regulatory minimum.
+The London Energy Transformation Initiative (LETI) voluntary network of built environment professionals, has proposed an approach to achieving net zero emissions in new buildings based on the principle of setting ambitious fabric efficiency standards and then providing all heat and power renewably, on- or off-site.62 This approach is being followed by some local authorities and is explored further in Section 3.4.4.